topps2k/simpleab-sdk-js/README.md

 8. **Metric Tracking**: Use the `trackMetric()` method to record important user interactions and outcomes.
 Choose appropriate aggregation types for your metrics to get meaningful insights.

+9. **Manual Flushing**: Use the `flush()` method when you need to ensure that all tracked metrics are sent to the server immediately, such as before the user leaves the page or after important events.

-9. **Validation**: The SDK performs validation on treatment, stage, and aggregation type.
+10. **Validation**: The SDK performs validation on treatment, stage, and aggregation type.
 Ensure you use valid values from the respective enums to avoid errors.

 ## Contributing